w3c/w3c-website-templates-bundle/docs/base/forms.md

 ## Auto-complete

 A `<select>` can be enhanced into an accessible auto-complete via JavaScript.
-Apollo uses [Accessible autocomplete](https://github.com/alphagov/accessible-autocomplete) to achieve this, and there are a number of [example customisations](https://alphagov.github.io/accessible-autocomplete/examples/) which can be followed.
+The design system uses [Accessible autocomplete](https://github.com/alphagov/accessible-autocomplete) to achieve this, and there are a number of [example customisations](https://alphagov.github.io/accessible-autocomplete/examples/) which can be followed.

 Follow the default markup for a `<select>`, making sure to give it a unique ID which can be referenced in the JavaScript.